nicolastrres/requestOn/README.md

 # Checkink
 #### Create and manage app's services requests with python
-Checkit is a python open source software that allow check the availability of services.
+Checkink is a python open source software that allow check the availability of services.
 It uses [dashy](https://github.com/thoughtworks.com/dashy) as dashboard to show the status of the service.

 [![Build Status](https://snap-ci.com/nicolastrres/checkink/branch/master/build_image)](https://snap-ci.com/nicolastrres/checkink/branch/master)